8. Prescription Medicines in France

 This assessment is not based on your own medical condition, but an assessment of the drug itself.

-The rate of reimbursement for prescriptions varies between 15% up to 100%, depending on the type of medicine.
+The rate of reimbursement for prescriptions varies between 15% and 100%, depending on the type of medicine.

 Medicines not considered essential will get the lowest rate of reimbursement, and less than 5% of drugs are available for 100% reimbursement.